zoxpx/pxdocs/content/install-with-other/operate-and-maintain/scaling/scale-down.md

 ---
-title: "Scale Down Nodes"
+title: Scale Down Nodes
-keywords: scale-down
+keywords: scale down, scaling
 description: Find out how to remove an offline node from a cluster with this document from Portworx.
 Discover how to scale-down nodes today!
 ---